tanyudii/xendit-laravel/README.md

-# xendit-laravel
+# Xendit Laravel
-The wrapper xendit for Laravel PHP Framework
+The wrapper Xendit for Laravel PHP Framework